michelefa1988/Youtrack_Custom_Addons/Readme.md

 # Youtrack_EssentialAddons

 Youtrack_EssentialAddons is a Node.js application which contains a number of essential addons to the youtrack application.
 Two essential features which this application provides include
-* Printing of Agile cards to place on the physical board (each card contains ticket number, story points, description & Assignee).
-Each card is the size of a regular sticky note
+* Printing of issue cards to place on the physical board (eg each card could contain ticket number, story points, description & Assignee).
+Each card is the size of a regular sticky note.
+Great tool for scrum masters!!
 * Exports queries to CSV so be able to easily filter / backup/ take snapshots.
-Useful for scrum masters to keep track of progress
+Useful for keeping track of progress